“I am not a victim. I am victorious.” -Jennifer Schuett

 She who did not bow before the lash.

-A woman who loved herself so much
+A woman who valued herself so much

 that she would not allow the heinous crime